zencq/Pi/README.md

 actual values of the stats.

 There might be an ultra-low percentage of values that are not 100% accurate.
-There are also cases where the value of a stat cannot be determined exactly/at all due to how it's displayed (e.g. `UP_RAIL1` has a damage range from `30` to `40` but is always displayed as `+2%`).
+There are also cases where the value of a stat cannot be determined exactly due to how it's displayed (e.g. `UP_RAIL1` has a damage range from `30` to `40` but is always displayed as `+2%`).